 The algorithm looks at various data points such as pages viewed, visit frequency and trends, recency, time spend, comparative analytics and more.
-To make this predictive scoring actionable, it is a dynamic score which will adjust in real-time based on your lead's behavior, giving you constantly the current level of interest of your leads, making it the right tool to identify when a lead is engaged.
+To make this predictive scoring actionable, it is a dynamic score which will adjust in real-time based on your lead's behavior, giving you constantly the current level of interest of your leads, making it the right tool to identify:

 > Read more about "Point Lead Scoring" here.